gtv1k/GitGud/README.md

 <details>
 <summary> expand </summary>

 As you collaborate on a project and work progresses files will change.
-A lot.
+A lot.  <br>
 Things will get messy, and might break completely at some point. <br>
-When that happens you'll likely want to roll back to the most recent working version of your project.
-With version control, or in our case *git*, it is.
+When that happens you might want to roll back to the most recent working version of your project.
+With version control, or in our case *git*, that's easy.

-It also allows one to roll out fixes for old releases of your project, you can just jump back in time to that version and apply your fixes.

 </details>